How To Grease Tie Rod Ends

 Next, attach the grease gun to the zerk.
 Position the nozzle squarely over the zerk and press down until you feel the “snap” of the nozzle grabbing the zerk.
 If the coupler on your grease gun is adjustable you can unscrew it a small amount to loosen the jaws to make the connection easier, just remember to tighten it back down before pumping.

 * If the nozzle hasn’t connected to the zerk then grease will ooze from between the zerk and the grease gun.

-* Some ball joints have a grease relief valve that will allow old grease to safely exit the ball joint without compromising the seal.
+* Some tie rod ends have a grease relief valve that will allow old grease to safely exit the tie rod end without compromising the seal.